 [koo k-ee broh-ney-doh]

-1. a small cake, of swirled, tornado-like composition, comprised of an exemplary amount of cookie dough and brownie batter.
+- a small disc of swirled, tornado-like composition, comprised of an exemplary amount of cookie dough and brownie batter.
 When conjoined and baked, these two ingredients give the sweet disc powers capable of altering someones face, mood, and general outlook on life.

-2. the fifth and final Crumby Cupcake contribution to Christmas Cookie Week 2014.
+- my fifth and final contribution to Christmas Cookie Week 2014.